Next Generation Renewables

 Following from the success of Round 1, a further grants round (Round 2) saw the ACT Government award $2 million in funding across eight companies through a competitive grants process, supporting battery storage for around another 600 Canberra homes and businesses by 31 December 2017.

-The latest grants round (Round 3) opened on 20 September 2017 and has similar requirements to previous rounds including the obligations that benefit the local economy, such as battery providers having an office in Canberra for local sales and support.
+On 12 January 2018 Minister for Climate Change and Sustainability, Shane Rattenbury MLA, announced a further $3 million has been awarded in the latest grant round (Round 3).
+This round has similar requirements to previous rounds including obligations that benefit the local economy, such as battery providers establishing offices in Canberra for local sales and support.

 While these companies are selected to participate in the storage grants scheme, the ACT Government isn’t endorsing the companies or their products.
 If you’re considering battery storage you need to evaluate the products and options on offer and use your own judgement to choose the company that is right for you